 As with most countries in the northern part of the globe, Canada usually experiences extreme sunlight in some parts and extreme darkness.
 Despite this, it is one of the most visited countries on the planet, especially due to the Rocky Mountains, Niagara Falls, CN Tower in Toronto, and many other attractions.

 The United States of America

-Regions in the northern pole tend to experience extremely cold temperatures, but as you move towards the equator, the climates change towards warmth.
+Regions in the northern pole tend to experience very cold temperatures, but as you move towards the equator, the climates change towards warmth.
 Being south of Canada and slightly away from the North Pole the United States is the sixth coldest county in the world, especially its Pacific North West regions.

 The US is the third-largest country on the planet, and since it is spread out to cover a variety of geographical regions, the climates vary depending on the region you are in.
 But generally, its north is much colder than the south.
-Alaska experience a polar climate and has recorded -60 degree Celsius, the lowest in lowest temperature recorded in the United States.
+Alaska experience a polar climate and has recorded -60 degree Celsius, the lowest in lowest temp. recorded in the United States.

 Other states that are colder include Montana, Utah, Wyoming, and Colorado.